wangxin0126/CTD-NKO/README.md

-# Enhancing Counterfactual Estimation: The Role of Treatment in Temporal Interaction
+# Enhancing Counterfactual Estimation: A Focus on Temporal Treatments

 ## Project Description